Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/emote-guessing-game.md

 ---
 title: Emote Guessing Game (by Kleinhalbi)
-description: A Chat Game where they need to hyess the secret emote!
+description: A Chat Game where they need to guess the secret emote!
 published: true
 date: 2022-07-24T06:09:07.463Z
 tags: